showmewebcam/showmewebcam/README.md

 What works and what doesn't
 --
-- I have tested this with Ubuntu 20.04 and Windows 10, both worked.
-- I have not tested this build with the Raspberry Pi High-Quality camera.
-- As of v1.0, the camera does *not* work with macOS.
+- The camera is known to work on Linux, Windows 10 and macOS Mojave.
+- You can use the normal camera of the Pi, it will work too, of course it won't look too good.

 Directions
 --
 - Assemble the camera to the Pi.
 - Download the binary release (down below).
 - Download and use Etcher to write the image to the SD card.
 - Use the USB data port (the one in the middle of the Pi, not the one on the edge) to connect to a computer.